Riverdale's Vanessa Morgan Marries MLB Star Michael Kopech

 Vanessa Morgan has found her happily ever after.

 The Riverdale actress married professional baseball player Michael Kopech on Saturday, E!
 News can confirm.
-Vanessa, 27, and Michael, 23, exchanged vows in front of their closest family and friends, including members of the Riverdale cast, during an intimate ceremony at the Historic Walton House in Homestead, Florida.
+Morgan, 27, and Kopech, 23, exchanged vows in front of their closest family and friends, including members of the Riverdale cast, during an intimate ceremony at the Historic Walton House in Homestead, Florida.

 Skeet Ulrich, Drew Tanner and Madelaine Petsch were among those who witnessed their CW co-star walk down the aisle.
 About 40 guests attended.
 The bride's sister's Celina served as her maid of honor.